cakephp/docs/en/plugins.rst

 This will ensure that classnames are resolved properly when using :term:`plugin syntax`.

 Most plugins will indicate the proper procedure for configuring them and setting up the database in their documentation.
 Some plugins will require more setup than others.

 Using Plugins
 =============

-You can reference a plugin's controllers, models, components, behaviors, and helpers by prefixing the name of the plugin before the class name.
+You can reference a plugin's controllers, models, components, behaviors, and helpers by prefixing the name of the plugin before

 For example, say you wanted to use the ContactManager plugin's ContactInfoHelper to output some pretty contact information in